gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-05-testing-our-model.markdown

 ![Homepage of the test runner](images/test-home.png)

-Here is Lithium's web based test runner.
+Here is Li3's web based test runner.
 OK now you see EmployeesTest under app?
 Click it!
 Click it now!
 Drink your weak lemon drink and click that fussy little link!

 What you should get is: